javier-romero/aspStream/README.md

 # aspStream
-A simple approach to stream reasoning in clingo.
+A simple approach to stream reasoning in clingo

 # Files
 * README.md: This file